UPPMAX/HPC-python/evaluations/20251202_day_4/README.md

 ### [Pace](pace.txt)

 - NA
-- a bit to fast for me to really learn by following examples, to uncertain with setting up environments, connectin et c
+- a bit to fast for me to really learn by following examples, to uncertain with setting up environments, connecting et c
 - good
 - NA